 The prelude to the 47th Arts Festival will be the St. George’s Day Celebration on Saturday 22nd April at the Town Hall.
 This year children will be invited to dance with Ragged & Old Morris and Malmesbury Morris sides and the Town Mayor will propose the toast to St. George.
 Coffee and cakes will be served as usual.

 The programme during the week will include the popular Turning the Tables with local celebrities, a Schools’ Concert, a Historical Society talk on the Swinging Sixties, a concert by Wotton & District Silver Band, and in the Festival Concert Bristol Ensemble will be joined by a young local musician.
-A photographic competition and other events are being planned.

 As ever the Festival will be rounded off by the Band on the Hill and the Festival Service in St Mary’s Parish Church on Sunday 7th May.